 You will go further and faster in faith and Kingdom impact as you learn to say “yes” to God early and often.
 Small “Yes, Lord” obediences lead to bigger “Yes, Lord” Kingdom assignments.
 And with every “yes,” your trust and confidence in God grows.
 Not only do your quick responses to God help impact lives in present situations, your “yesses” inspire the next generation to activate their faith in God as well.

 - Don’t just talk about faith, practice it.

 “In the same way, faith by itself, if it is not accompanied by action, is dead.” –James 2:17

-Talking about faith and practicing faith are not the same.
+Talking about faith is not the same as exercising your faith.
 Anyone can talk a good game when it comes to trusting God.
 It’s those who put their faith into action who make the biggest splash in impacting generations to come.
 The story in the Bible when Peter walked on the water toward Jesus wouldn’t have been much of a story if Peter hadn’t climbed out of the boat.
 But he did!
-Taking steps of faith in doing what only God can accomplish may seem risky, foolish, even impossible to others (and sometimes to you!).
+Taking steps of faith in doing what only God can accomplish may seem risky, foolish, and even impossible to others (and sometimes to you!).
 But as you trust God and do what He says, onlookers will see (and you will experience) just how big God is and all that He can do.

 - Share faith stories—yours and others.

 “I am reminded of your sincere faith, which first lived in your grandmother Lois and in your mother Eunice and, I am persuaded, now lives in you also.” – 2 Timothy 1:5